ccxt/ccxt/wiki/Manual.md

 Here is an outline of exception inheritance hierarchy: https://github.com/ccxt/ccxt/blob/master/ts/src/base/errorHierarchy.ts

-The `BaseError` class is a generic error class for all sorts of errors, including accessibility and request/response mismatch.
-Users should catch this exception at the very least, if no error differentiation is required.
+The `BaseError` class is a generic root error class for all sorts of errors, including accessibility and request/response mismatch.
+If you don't need to catch any specific subclass of exceptions, you can just use `BaseError`, where all exception types are being caught.

-There's two generic families of special cases or subtrees in the error hierarchy, both derived from `BaseError`:
+From `BaseError` there are derived two different families of the error hierarchy:

 - `NetworkError`
 - `ExchangeError`

+Which collect multiple different specific exception subclasses, as explained below.

 ### NetworkError

-A `NetworkError` is mostly a temporary unavailability situation, that could be caused by any factor, including maintenance, internet connectivitiy issues, DDoS protections, and temporary bans.
+A `NetworkError` is mostly a temporary unavailability situation, that could be caused by any unexpected factor, including maintenance, internet connectivitiy issues, DDoS protections, and temporary bans.
 This error is a root of all exceptions sub-groups, that can reappear or disappear upon a later retry or upon a retry from a different location (without need to change parameters in the request).

-All errors related to networking are usually recoverable, meaning that networking problems, traffic congestion, unavailability is usually time-dependent.
-Making a retry later is usually enough to recover from a NetworkError, but if it doesn't go away, then it may indicate some persistent problem with the exchange or with your connection.
+Such network-related exceptions are time-dependent and re-trying the request later might be enough, but if the error still happens, then it may indicate some persistent problem with the exchange or with your connection.

+It has the following subclasses:

 #### DDoSProtection

-This exception is thrown in either of two cases:
+This exception is thrown in cases when cloud/hosting services (Cloudflare, Incapsula or etc..) limits reqeusts from user/region/location or when the exchange API restricts user because of making too frequent requests.

-- when Cloudflare or Incapsula rate limiter restrictions are enforced per user or region/location
-- when the exchange restricts user access for requesting the endpoints in question too frequently

 #### RequestTimeout